-It is possible the battery is weak and cause the engine not to turn.
+It is possible the battery is weak and causes the engine not to turn.

-However, if you turn on all the lights and blast all the fans and still having trouble turning the engine, then its most likely its not the battery.
-Second thing you can do is to jump the battery and try again.
+However, if you turn on all the lights and blast all the fans and still having trouble turning the engine, then it’s most likely not the battery.
+Charge the battery and try again.

-If jumping the battery doesn’t help, its most likely not battery or cable problem.
-If the battery is weak, the starter will still but very weak or slow.
+If charging the battery doesn’t help, its most likely not a battery or cable problem.
+If the battery is weak, the starter will still engage but very weak or slow.
 If the battery is really bad, you might hear the click, click, click, click, click sound.

 This is also a possibility, especially someone else drive your car.

 This is very common if you lend your car to someone.
 The symptom of this condition is “No noise or sound at all” when ignition key is turned.
 If this is faulty, the symptom will be the complete ignition kill.
 Therefore, you will not heard and clicking sound or engine turning at all.